SharkSnack/shiren-6/content/items.md

 ---
 title: "Items"
-metaTitle: "Items - Shiren 6 Wiki"
+metaTitle: "Items - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "Item categories for Shiren the Wanderer 6."
+metaDescription: "Item categories for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

 Click on individual item category sub pages.